noveoko/HistoricEarth/README.md

-# HistoricEarth
+# Explore the World of 1939 with HistoricEarth

-Imagine flying over any part of the world as it appeared in 1939.
-Which town would you visit?
-Would you recognize a family home or a relatives garden plot?
-My goal with this project is to bring maps to life by making them accesisble like never before by rendering them as aerial photos, just like in Google Earth.
+Step into the past and take a virtual flight over any part of the world as it appeared in 1939.
+Discover the charm of historic towns, find family homes, or stroll through your ancestors' gardens.
+HistoricEarth aims to breathe new life into old maps by rendering them as aerial photos, providing a unique Google Earth-like experience.

-## Inspiration
+## Discovering the Past

-There is a large database of aerial photography from this period covering Poland held by the British government.
-Unfortunatly they have very restrictive licenses and charge $20+ per single image.
-I don't like how they took the Germans WW2 archives and locked them up behind a pay-wall.
-Such amazing and informative data (historical aerial photos) should be available to anyone, amateur or professional alike.
-This is my attempt to make use of that.
+Inspired by a vast collection of aerial photographs from the 1930s covering Poland, held by the British government, HistoricEarth seeks to make these valuable historical resources accessible to everyone.
+Unfortunately, the current licensing restrictions and fees ($20+ per image) put these amazing images out of reach for most.
+This project is our attempt to break down barriers and make historical aerial photos available to amateurs and professionals alike.

-Note: No images from the British WW2 Aerial photo archives were used to train this model
+*Note: No images from the British WW2 Aerial photo archives were used to train this model.*

-## Epoch Samples
+## Captivating Epoch Samples

-## Epoch 66 + 11 (128x128)
+### Epoch 66 + 11 (128x128)
 ![](images/epoch_66_11.png.png)

 ### Epoch 122 (128x128)
 ![](images/epoch_122_ready.png)

 ### Epoch 116 (128x128)
 ![](images/epoch_116_ready.png)

 ### Epoch 72 (128x128)
 ![](images/epoch_72_ready.png)

 ### Epoch 27